 The point of the trial is to evaluate the software and its many features.
 Proving ROI should be left for the full enterprise version where you get access to additional products like:

 Review your analytics dashboard

 All great campaigns come from data — and the industry’s most advanced analytics dashboard can give you plenty of that.
 View conversion rates and visitors by channel or date, and compare page variations to see which converted better at the end of your trial:

 Remember: it’s important not to conclude your experiment until you’ve generated enough visitors to reach at least 95% statistical significance (here’s a calculator to help).
-Since traffic is limited, you won’t make it there by the end of the trial.
 But you’ll have plenty of time to evaluate the A/B testing tool and Instapage analytics.

 (Note: Once you upgrade to Enterprise, you get access to Google and Facebook advertising attribution, which includes additional metrics average cost per visitor and average cost per lead.)